janaom/databricks-learning/introduction-to-databricks/README.md

 # Data Intelligence Platform Fundamentals

+Learn the key components of the Databricks Data Intelligence Platform and how it can enhance your analytical processes.
+Explore Databricks fundamentals for data management and compute capabilities.
+You will also cover data catalog management and data ingestion.
+Get your hands dirty with interactive exercises that will guide you through integrating datasets, setting permissions, and configuring clusters.

 ## Data Intelligence Platform - Data

 With Databricks, we recommend storing data in the Delta format.